 Once you are indicted, the case transitions to the Circuit Court where you will be arraigned again.

-After your second arraignment, the process varies slightly depending on the jurisdiction where you have been indicted.
+After your second arraignment, the process varies slightly depending on the jurisdiction where you are indicted.
 For the most part, the court will schedule a series of pre-trial conferences and status conferences.
 If a plea agreement is not reached, you will be entitled to a trial by jury.
 At trial, the Commonwealth Attorney’s Office will have to prove your guilt beyond a reasonable doubt.
 You are innocent until proven guilty.

 If you are found guilty by the jury, you will have what is called a sentencing hearing.
-Depending on the facts of your case, this can be as simple as the attorneys making arguments to the Court or it can involve the calling of witnesses similar to a second trial.
+Depending on the facts of your case, this can be as simple as the attorneys making arguments to the Court, or it can involve the calling of witnesses similar to a second trial.

 Specializing in Criminal Defense

 To better serve our clients, our attorneys specialize.
-Our attorney who specializes in representing client’s with felony criminal charges is Daniel Hurst.
-Daniel’s specialization in criminal defense means he will help you to better understand what is happening with your charge.
-He will take the time to explain the criminal process so that you understand what to expect next.
+Our attorney who specializes in representing client's with felony criminal charges is Daniel Hurst.
+Daniel's specialization in criminal defense means he will help you to understand what is happening with your charge.
+He will take the time to explain the criminal process so that you know what to expect next.

 This means you can be an active participant in your own defense.
 He understands that the felony charge you are facing is one of the most important things going on in your life and that you need and deserve his undivided attention.

-How Can Hurst & Hurst Law help?
+How Hurst & Hurst Law Can Help

-Daniel’s goal is to always find the best possible resolution for his clients.
-But when representing someone charged with a felony, he knows the job requires more than that — especially for people who have never been through the criminal justice system before.
+Daniel’s goal is always to find the best possible resolution for his clients.
+But when representing someone charged with a felony, he knows the job requires more than that -- especially for people who have never been through the criminal justice system before.

 Daniel feels that, aside from competence as a lawyer, the most important thing about an attorney is whether you feel comfortable having them represent you.
 For this reason, Daniel takes the time to explain the process to you and does everything he can to help make the process less intimidating.